KamalNayanTiwary/Business-Insights-Dashboard/README.md

 # Data-Analytics-Excel-Dashboard (Interactive Dashboard creation using MS Excel)
 ## Project Objective
-This project is an interactive Excel Sales Dashboard built using Pivot Tables, Slicers, and Timelines to analyze sales performance across multiple channels.
-It enables quick filtering and visualization of key metrics for better business decision-making.
+To design and develop an interactive Excel Sales Dashboard that provides real-time insights into sales performance by leveraging Pivot Tables, Slicers, Timelines, and Power Query.
+The dashboard aims to streamline data analysis, enable dynamic filtering, and present key metrics visually to support data-driven business decisions.

 ## Dataset used
 - <a href="https://github.com/KamalNayanTiwary/Data-Analytics-Excel-Dashboard/blob/main/Data-Analytics-Excel-Dashboard1.xlsx">Dataset<a/>